LayerNext/docs/docs/08-python-sdk/02-upload-download.md

 ```

-## Sample JSON format for ‘polygon’ and ‘line’
+## JSON format for ‘polygon’ and ‘line’

 ```json
 {